-Unsatisfactory Basic Proficient Distinguished The school structures and School structures and School structures and School structures and processes in place are processes are in place to processes are in place to processes are in place that unrelated to student promote student learning, continuously support have been proven to learning, and a relationship but a relationship between student learning in increase student between staff and central the school and central office partnership with the staff achievement and build office personnel is non- is ineffective.
-Problem- and central office personnel. relationships between staff existent.
-Problem-solving solving and decision-making Problem-solving and and central office personnel. and decision-making techniques that are used decision-making techniques Problem-solving and techniques are inconsistent are not always effective in promote organizational decision-making techniques and negatively impact promoting student and/or development and support are used in a way that has student and/or staff staff learning.
-Fiscal, student and staff learning. been effective in promoting learning.
-Fiscal, human, and human, and material Fiscal, human, and material systems management and material resources are not resources are aligned, and resources are aligned, and organizational development properly aligned to support evidence shows student there is evidence to show in the school and has student learning and learning and achievement is the positive affect they have positively impacted student achievement. not positively impacted with on student learning and achievement.
-Fiscal, regards to the school's achievement in almost all human, and material subgroups. student subgroups. resources are aligned, and there is clear evidence to show the positive affect they have on student learning and achievement in all student subgroups.
+Unsatisfactory Basic Proficient Distinguished The school structures and processes in place are School structures and processes are in place to School structures and processes are in place to School structures and processes are in place that unrelated to student promote student learning, continuously support have been proven to learning, and a relationship between staff and central but a relationship between the school and central office student learning in partnership with the staff increase student achievement and build office personnel is non- existent.
+Problem-solving is ineffective.
+Problem- solving and decision-making and central office personnel.
+Problem-solving and relationships between staff and central office personnel. and decision-making techniques that are used decision-making techniques Problem-solving and techniques are inconsistent and negatively impact are not always effective in promoting student and/or promote organizational development and support decision-making techniques are used in a way that has student and/or staff learning.
+Fiscal, human, and staff learning.
+Fiscal, human, and material student and staff learning.
+Fiscal, human, and material been effective in promoting systems management and material resources are not resources are aligned, and resources are aligned, and organizational development properly aligned to support student learning and evidence shows student learning and achievement is there is evidence to show the positive affect they have in the school and has positively impacted student achievement. not positively impacted with regards to the school's on student learning and achievement in almost all achievement.
+Fiscal, human, and material subgroups. student subgroups. resources are aligned, and there is clear evidence to show the positive affect they have on student learning and achievement in all student subgroups.